opentripplanner/OpenTripPlanner/CODE_CONVENTIONS.md

 - discussions and personal preferences can be avoided saving time
 - new topics should be documented here

-These conventions are not "hard" rules, and often there might be other forces witch pull a decision in another direction, in that case documenting your choice is often enough to pass the review.
+These conventions are not "hard" rules, and often there might be other forces which pull a decision in another direction, in that case documenting your choice is often enough to pass the review.